biowalkerdev/ssh-stealer-master/README.md

 ## Functional
-- Currently supports only Linux directories
+- Supports Windows and Linux directories

 ## How to use
 Windows: ```python main.py <ip> -user <username> -passw <password>```